Clifford S. Perlman: Early years

-LUMS
+Lum's

-In 1956, Perlman and his brother Stuart founded the first store of fast food chain Lum's Inc. in Miami Beach, Florida.
+In 1956, Perlman and his brother Stuart founded the first store of fast-food chain Lum's Inc. in Miami Beach, Florida.
 Lum's was founded for $12,000.
 With Clifford commanding and Stuart executing, they had within a couple of years established a 389-unit franchise chain that spanned Canada, Puerto Rico, and 29 American states.

-Perlman and his brother also owned Dirr's Gold Seal Meats, a business large enough to supply the Lum's chain with 25 percent of its packed meat products while keeping other eateries stocked as well.
+Perlman and his brother also owned Dirr's Gold Seal Meats; a business large enough to supply the Lum's chain with 25 percent of its packed meat products while keeping other eateries stocked as well.
 Their third subsidiary, Dade Wholesale Products, was their only concern outside the food industry.
 Dade owned an 86-unit string of Eagle Army-Navy Discount Stores, which grew to 111 stores under Perlman stewardship.

-The three businesses combined to bring Lum's sales for 1969 totalling $23.2 million, yielding a net income of $2.8 million—too small a bankroll to meet the $60 million purchase price of Caesars Palace.
-Clifford Perlman then sold both Dade and Dirr's in 1970, raising $8.5 million and $5 million respectively — more than enough to supply the $2 million escrow that was part of the deal between their company and Jay Sarno.
+The three businesses combined to bring Lum's sales for 1969 totaling $23.2 million, yielding a net income of $2.8 million—too small a bankroll to meet the $60 million purchase price of Caesars Palace.
+Clifford Perlman then sold both Dade and Dirr's in 1970, raising $8.5 million and $5 million respectively.
+This was more than enough to supply the $2 million escrow that was part of the deal between their company and Jay Sarno.

 The Perlmans sold the company in 1971 to John Brown of Kentucky Fried Chicken.
 At the time of sale, the company owned and franchised over 400 stores in the U.S., Hawaii, Puerto Rico, and Europe.